tuned-org-uk/javelin-tui/README.md

 Lance inspector and TUI for Arrow/Lance datasets.

 Javelin is a Rust-based command-line and TUI tool for inspecting datasets stored in the Lance format (and compatible Parquet exports).
 It focuses on fast, ergonomic exploration of embedding-like matrices, sparse COO data, and 1D vectors using an interactive terminal UI built on `ratatui` and `crossterm`.
+Next step: graph visualisations, please star  the repo.

 Installation:
 ```bash